-4.0
+A+ 4.0

-4.0
+A 4.0

-3.7
+A- 3.7

-3.3
+B+ 3.3

-3.0
+В 3.0

-2.7
+B- 2.7

-2.3
+C+ 2.3

-2.0
+С 2.0

-0.0 (Fail)
+F 0.0 (Fail)

-Transfer of Credit
+TR Transfer of Credit

-Withdrawn
+W Withdrawn

-Incomplete
+I Incomplete

-Repeat Module
+R Repeat Module

-Pass
+Р Pass

-- ➤ Passing score for Medical Terminology, Anatomy & Physiology and other shorter modules is 70% overall in individual theory and practical/lab, if any; whereas for longer modules like ultrasound physics, echocardiography and other sonography modules, the passing score is 75% overall in theory and practical/lab/ clinical. - ▶ Practical grades will not be counted towards Cumulative GPA.
-It is Pass or Fail. - ➤ Student is required to pass both theory and practical exams in order to successfully pass the module.
+- ➤ Passing score for Medical Terminology, Anatomy & Physiology and other shorter modules is 70% overall in individual theory and practical/ lab, if any, whereas for longer modules like ultrasound physics, echocardiography and other sonography modules, the passing score is 75% overall in theory and practical/lab/ clinical. - Practical grades will not be counted towards Cumulative GPA.
+It is Pass or Fail. - > Student is required to pass both theory and practical exams in order to successfully pass the course.